 - Movement activates supporting muscles.
 Following surgery or an episode of injury, smaller muscles in the area may become inhibited (turned off).
 These muscles have a great responsibility in maintaining stability of the spine.
 Encouraging the muscles to function properly will also reduce stress through the surgical site by active stabilization.

 - Activity encourages healing blood flow.
-Blood brings the oxygen required to the healing site.
+Movement and activity promotes healthy blood circulation, and blood brings the oxygen required to the healing site.
 Lack of oxygen will delay or sometimes prevent healing of tissues and healthy bone growth, which are critical to a successful fusion outcome.

 In This Article: